-Two types of abrasives available as natural and artificial form.
-Some examples for natural abrasives are sandstone, flint, corundum, quartz, pumice, emery, garnet and diamond.
+Two types of abrasives available in natural and artificial form.
+Some examples of natural abrasives are sandstone, flint, corundum, quartz, pumice, emery, garnet and diamond.
 Artificial abrasives are silicon carbide and calcium carbide.
 These products produced from electro-thermal industry.
-Each abrasive product have a unique feature and used for special tool works.
+Each abrasive product has a unique feature and used for special tool works.

 Natural types of abrasives:

 - Diamonds: It is the best hardest material occurs in nature.
-It is stand on top in abrasive power.
+It stands on top of abrasive products strength.
 It is used in making drill points.
 To drill a rock or to cut, polish these diamonds are used in the drill tips and polishing wheels.
 Grinding wheels are made with diamond tips are used for cutting the rock into slices.

 - Corundum: It is made of aluminium oxide with chemical formula Al2O3 that exist in crystalline form.
-Heavy abrasive wheel used in metal industry are made from corundum.
+The heavy abrasive wheel used in metal industry are made from corundum.

-- Quartz: It stands seventh position in Mohr’s hardness scale.
-It is applied for sand paper making.
-It is quite brittle in nature due to the shell like structure of silica crystal.
+- Quartz: It stands the seventh position in Mohr’s hardness scale.
+It is applied to sandpaper making.
+It is quite brittle in nature due to the shell like the structure of silica crystal.

 - Flint: It is widely used as mill grinding stones.
 Due to its conchoidal fracture, it appears in light colour.
 It is a modified from silica.

-- Diatomaceous earth and Tripoli: Diatomite is obtained from diatoms a unicellular organism, which have siliceous skeleton.
+- Diatomaceous earth and Tripoli: Diatomite is obtained from diatoms a unicellular organism, which has a siliceous skeleton.
 This siliceous skeleton is deposited over time and form diatomaceous earth.
-Similar to this is a Tripoli but difference in the appearance.
-It has property that it sinks in water at once but diatomite floats for some time and then sinks.
+Similar to this is a Tripoli but the differs in the appearance.
+It has the property that it sinks in water at once but diatomite floats for some time and then sinks.
 These two products are starting materials for make polishing cream used for metals.

 Artificial or synthetic types of abrasives:

-- Silicon carbide: It is manufacture in an electrical furnace with raw materials of coke, sand and sawdust.
+- Silicon carbide: It is manufactured in an electrical furnace with raw materials of coke, sand and sawdust.

 - Fused alumina or alundum (Al2O3): It is made by arc resistance furnace from bauxite ore.

-- Calcium carbide (CaC2): It is manufacture in an electric furnace at temperature ranging from 2000-2200 degree centigrade.
-Carbon and quick lime are used as raw materials.
+- Calcium carbide (CaC2): It is manufactured in an electric furnace at a temperature ranging from 2000-2200 degree centigrade.
+Carbon and quicklime are used as raw materials.

 - Boron carbide (B4C): It is also called as norbide.
 It is manufactured in resistance furnace at 2600 degree centigrade.
 Boric oxide and coke are used as raw materials.